neocpp89/simple-raytracer/README.md

 simple-raytracer
 ================

-`simple-raytracer` is a small raytracing program that I worked on during 2009/2010 while at Caltech.
+`simple-raytracer` is a small raytracing program that I wrote around 2009/2010 while at Caltech.
 It's your traditional sphere-and-plane rendering program.

 I am currently (Sep 2015) updating the program to use more modern C++, and have also moved it to the [CMake][0] build system.